 Digital Assistants Everywhere

 Search Engine Optimization (SEO) and Pay Per Click (PPC) advertising are popular ways to get your website seen by visitors that never would have otherwise found you.
 Digital assistants, like Siri and Cortana, are going to lead to a new kind of optimization.
 With that in mind, understanding click through rate (CTR) is important.
-What is CTR and Why is it Important is vital to understand when launching any SEO or PPC campaign to understand some metrics that could allude to their effectiveness.

 The Emergence of Virtual Reality